 First, the online problems are of easy-medium difficulty.
 They won’t challenge you enough.
 And they don’t cover all the topics in the book.

 Second, the online problems are heavily weighted towards little widgets that keep you from getting practice at making drawings (you can sabotage Sapling by drawing all of your answers on paper, even multiple-choice answers, before you enter them into Sapling).

 Drawings are vital.
 Recent research shows that drawing creates special neural pathways, i.e., you “learn” differently (and better) when you draw.
 Also, exams require drawing.
 You need to learn to make easy-to-read drawings efficiently, and without errors.

 So don’t rely solely on online problems.
 Do the textbook problems (especially the more difficult ones).
 And practice drawing.

-We will use clickers every day starting on Day #1.
-Clicker responses will be graded.
-Bring your clicker to every class.
+We will use ‘clickers’ every day starting on Day #1 and clicker responses will be graded.
+So bring your clicker to every class.